Login

 If the project is an open source project, you will have to upload the software into the processor with the Arduino-IDE, but you can also order pre-installed firmware for a small extra fee.
 Of course you are free to modify the provided open source software if you wish so.

 The processor is not yet programmed, and has no bootloader.
-To upload the necessary software into the processor, you need the (free) Arduino-IDE software and an SPI AVR dongle (sold separately).
-If this sounds like gibberish to you, please tick the "software pre-installed" option!
+To upload the necessary firmware into the processor, you need the (free) Arduino-IDE software and an SPI AVR dongle (sold separately).
+If this sounds like gibberish to you, please tick the "firmware pre-installed" option!